Valley National Bancorp research snapshot

 MoatThe moat is based on relationship deposits, local lending knowledge, branch and commercial banking coverage, regulated licenses, and scale.
 It is useful, but weaker than a network-effect or software moat.Medium

-ManagementIra Robbins joined Valley in 1996 and has been CEO since 2018.
+ManagementIra Robbins joined Valley in 1996 and has been CEO since 2018 and Chairman of the Board.
 His long tenure supports institutional knowledge, while the test is whether growth and risk controls hold through the next credit cycle.High

 Risk levelThe main risks are commercial real estate losses, deposit repricing, rate sensitivity, uninsured funding, non-core deposit runoff, capital requirements, and a lower price-to-book multiple.High